 The local government’s initiatives to bring quality tourists to the island are paying off and as a result Mallorca can now offer a very cosmopolitan lifestyle to the expatriate community.
-Every year 2.23 million British enjoy holidaying on Mallorca, which accounts for around 26% of the total tourist traffic.
+Every year more than 2.3 million British tourists enjoy holidaying on Mallorca, which accounts for around 26% of the total tourist traffic.
 The major share is still the Germans with more than 3.4 million equating to 40% of the total.
 There are around 340,000 Scandinavians, 238,000 French, 160,000 Swiss, and 136,000 Irish and although small at present the number of Russian visitors to Mallorca is growing steadily.
-A considerable share of the tourist market is still attracted by the great deals on offer in the big resorts such as Arenal, Magaluf, and the popular family resort of Alcudia but the most important growth for the property market is coming from visitors seeking an alternative type of vacation in small countryside hotels, country homes or seaside apartments and villas to rent.
+A considerable share of the tourist market is still attracted by the great deals on offer in the big resorts such as Arenal, Magaluf, and the popular family resort of Alcúdia but the most important growth for the property market is coming from visitors seeking an alternative type of vacation in small countryside hotels, country homes or seaside apartments and villas to rent.
 This has obviously pushed the market for those buying for personal use as well as capital appreciation and the potential to cover expenses by letting the property for high rents during peak season.
 The last few years have seen most of the buying activity in Mallorca (apart from the locals) coming from British, followed by the Germans and mainland Spanish.

-Buying a Property in Mallorca is Easy!
+Buying a property in Mallorca is easy!

 Even though most foreigners living in Mallorca are well aware that learning Spanish makes all the difference, there is no need for property owners who are spending a few weeks of the year on the island to speak the native language.
 If you speak English or German then you will find service providers who speak your language.
 A lot of people who have settled in Mallorca over the years set up their own businesses to earn a living and are focused on the foreign clientele for business.
-Just have a look at our directory on pages and go online to abc-property.com and click Business Finder to find out the languages spoken by the staff.

-With 300 days of sunshine every year in Mallorca do we need to say more!
+With 300 days of sunshine every year in Mallorca do we need to say more?
 Thanks to Mallorca’s situation the winters are mild and summers not too hot.
 The coldest month is usually January, but then there are only a couple of weeks to go for the almond blossom, turning the island into a sea of rose and white.
 September and October are beautiful warm days without being too hot and the sunbathing season often lasts well into November.
 Apart from the hottest months of July and August outdoor activities such as hiking, golfing, sailing or cycling can be enjoyed year round.

-Advantages from being an Island
+Advantages of being an island

-Facilities for all Budgets
+Facilities for all budgets

 Mallorca has long been one of the safest regions in Spain to live and even if home robberies have increased slightly, it is still much safer compare to other regions such as Marbella and the South of France.
 In the small villages it is still a habit to keep the front door open and it is safe to walk the streets alone in most places.
 More attention to safety has to be paid, however, in the more touristy zones such as Palma’s old town at night, the airport and the large shopping centres are often targeted by criminal gangs, so be careful.

 Maintaining the right balance between infrastructures to support development and preserving the natural beauty is always difficult to achieve.
-With continued good management in terms of building regulations for private sector developments and careful deliberation on public buildings such as roads, hospitals and schools, quality architectural design and construction and providing tax incentives to encouragement owners to reform dilapidate buildings of the 60ies and 70ies could all ensure Mallorca maintains its top position.
+With continued good management in terms of building regulations for private sector developments and careful deliberation on public buildings such as roads, hospitals and schools, quality architectural design and construction and providing tax incentives to encouragement owners to reform dilapidate buildings of the 60s and 70s could all ensure Mallorca maintains its top position.

 The Tramuntana mountains are almost untouched and guarantee a memorable experience of unspoiled, fascinating nature.
 There are still beaches which can only be reached after a long walk or by boat.
-The northwest coast, of Mallorca, the islands of Cabrera and Dragonera are a paradise for birdwatchers and home to species long gone in other parts of Europe.
-And if you want to get a glimpse of rural life, you should visit one of the beautifully preserved villages in the centre of the island where life still follows old traditions.
+The northwest coast of Mallorca and the islands of Cabrera and Dragonera are a paradise for birdwatchers and home to species long gone in other parts of Europe.
+If you want to get a glimpse of rural life, you should visit one of the beautifully preserved villages in the centre of the island where life still follows old traditions.

 The most avid supporters of Mallorca are no doubt the ones who have chosen, to make it their home and could probably add many more reasons why Mallorca is number 1.
 Likewise, some will argue that it is possible to find the same advantages elsewhere and possible at a lower price.
 And while this could certainly be true for some points we believe it is difficult to match in terms of safety, convenience and lifestyle.